example42/Example42-tutorials/slides/PuppetTutorial/02_Language_Basics.md

     include mysql

-(Inside a catalog we can have multiple includes of the same class, it's applied only once.)
+(Inside a catalog we can have multiple includes of the same class but that class it's applied only once.)

 "New style" (from Puppet 2.6) class declaration with explicit parameters: